genropy/genropy_saved/docs/genro/commons/attributes/index.rst

 introduction
 ============

-    In this section we report all those attributes that are common to many Genro :ref:`webpage_elements_index`.
-At the beginning of every page you can find a note that explains on which object you can use the relative attribute
+    * In this section we report all those attributes that are common to many Genro :ref:`webpage_elements_index` and to many :ref:`components`.
+At the beginning of every page you can find a note that explains on which type you can use the relative attribute

+    * You can use every CSS attribute on any Genro :ref:`webpage element
+      <webpage_elements_index>` and on every :ref:`component <components>`.
+For more
+      information, check the :ref:`introduction to CSS <css>` and in particular the :ref:`css_names` section, that includes all those CSS attributes that have a different name in Genro

 .. _attributes_section_index: